bryntum/chronograph/README.md

 Reactive computations has become a popular trend recently, popularized by the React, Vue and Angular triade.
 However, all of the latter are user interface frameworks.

-ChronoGraph, in contrast, focuses on reactive computations, describing some generic data graphs (for example Gantt project plans).
-It is designed to handle extremely large graphs - up to several hundred thousands of "atoms".
-It also includes the small Entity/Relation framework, which maps to regular ES6 classes.
+ChronoGraph, in contrast, focuses on reactive computations, describing generic data graphs (such as Gantt project plans).
+It is designed to handle extremely large graphs - up to several hundred thousands "atoms".
+It also includes a small Entity/Relation framework, which maps to regular ES6 classes.